 All this started way back in the 90s before the study of optimal performance became a mainstream phenomenon.
 Today, there’s a whole industry dedicated to teaching people how to be the best they can be.
-It ranges from the very general, like how to set goals and think positively, to scientifically analysing the microbiomes in your digestive system to improve your emotional wellbeing.
+It ranges from the very general, like how to set goals and think positively, to scientifically analyzing the microbiomes in your digestive system to improve your emotional wellbeing.
 Let’s just say the field has become really broad.

-When there’s a flood of material on any topic, it’s nice to have the basics delivered in way that is simple to read and easy to understand.
+When there’s a flood of material on any topic, it’s nice to have the basics delivered in a way that is simple to read and easy to understand.
 In this instance, the article is called “How to Be an Optimal Human”.
-It’s published on the New Scientist and is a summary of a book titled Optimal Human Being written by Ken Sheldon, a psychologist at the University of Missouri who specializes in the study of motivation.
+It’s published in the New Scientist and is a summary of a book titled Optimal Human Being written by Ken Sheldon, a psychologist at the University of Missouri who specializes in the study of motivation.

 I’ve picked a few key ideas from the article and paraphrased them here: